mpdf/mpdf.github.io/index.md

 Contributions are welcome :-) For contributing with a bug report, feature request or pull request, please see the [guideline at GitHub](https://github.com/mpdf/mpdf/blob/development/.github/CONTRIBUTING.md).
-Please provide a nice small example case or unit test, that is really helpful for everybody.
+Please provide a nice small example case or unit test.
+That will be really helpful for everybody.
 Thanks!

 ## Acronyms